Degeneration of log Calabi-Yau pairs via log canonical places: Introduction

 where $g: Y\to X$ is a normal projective birational model such that $E$ is a prime divisor on $Y$, and $r$ is a fixed positive integer such that $rL$ is Cartier.
-We say that the test configuration $(\mX,\Delta_\tc; \mL)\to \bA^1$ of $(X,\Delta; L)$ is weakly special if $(\mX, \Delta_\tc+\mX_0)$ is log canonical and $\mX_0$ is irreducible (see Definition \ref{defn: tc}).
-In Section \ref{sec: g-global correspondence}, we will study the case where the central fiber is reduced.
+We say that the test configuration $(\mX,\Delta_\tc; \mL)\to \bA^1$ of $(X,\Delta; L)$ is weakly special if $(\mX, \Delta_\tc+\mX_0)$ is log canonical (see Definition \ref{defn: tc}).
+Theorem \ref{thm: main1} concerns weakly special test configuration with integral central fiber, while in Section \ref{sec: g-global correspondence}, we study the case where the central fiber is reduced.
 The key ingredient to establish the above global correspondence is the following characterization of log canonical blow-ups (see Definition \ref{def: lc blowup}).